Alberto Rubegni was born in Pisa in 1951 and holds a degree in Civil Engineering.

 She was an administrator of the European Commission from 1993 to 2003.
 Specifically, she was a member of the Merger Task Force, Directorate General for Competition, the Cabinet of Commissioner Monti and the Cabinet of Vice-President de Palacio, also heading up EU Transport Policy for her.

-Born on 27 October 1983, Rosario Mazza holds an Engineering Management degree from the Polytechnic University of Milan.
+Born on October 27, 1983, holds an Engineering Management degree from the Polytechnic University of Milan.

-Previously, he was a financial analyst for the Valiance Infrastructure Fund (sponsored by Assicurazioni Generali) and a project financial analyst for BNP Paribas.
+He was previously analyst of Infrastructure Fund Valiance (sponsored by Assicurazioni Generali) and analyst within the project financing team in BNP Paribas.

 Valentina Mele holds a degree in Economics and Management of Public Administrations and International Institutions from Bocconi University in Milan, a Master’s degree in Public Administration & Public Policy from Columbia University, a PhD in Economics and Management of Business and Public Administration from the Tor Vergata University of Rome and a PhD in Management from the London School of Economics and Political Sciences.

 Currently, she is an Associate Professor at Bocconi University within the Social & Political Sciences Department, Course Director for the Masters Programme in Economics & Management of Government and International Organisations, a Member of the Sustainability Advisory Board of the European Aluminium Association, Visiting Professor at the Woodrow Wilson School of Public Policy at Princeton University and permanent visiting professor for Corporate Citizenship and Public Private Partnerships at the University of Geneva.

 She has served as an expert for International Bodies (the OECD and the EU) and Italian Ministries (Department of Public Administration and the Ministry for Innovation and Technology), as well conducted considerable scientific work and written many articles and international publications.